-7.6.1.
+- 7.6.1.
 At the hearing, the parties must be represented by their lawyer, unless the law provides otherwise.
 The court may order a party to attend the hearing in person.
 A legal entity must be represented by someone who has general authority to represent the entity or someone who is aware of the matter and is has a power of attorney to make binding agreements on behalf of the entity.
-The court may direct that the parties submit a statement or brief to set out their arguments on a date in advance of the hearing.
+The court may direct that the parties submit a statement or brief to set out their arguments on a date in advance of the hearing. - 7.6.2.

-- 7.6.2.
 At the hearing, the court will examine the parties and allow them to present their arguments.
-Taking into account due process, the court may: - (a) request that the parties provide information; - (b) allow the parties to further substantiate their arguments; - (c) discuss preliminary matters, motions or issues that may, in the interest of the administration of justice, require resolution prior to the judgment on the merits;

-- review the issues of fact or law and discuss a timetable or other case management plan to address and resolve these issues, including where necessary the taking of evidence; - (e) enquire whether the dispute could be resolved amicably and, where appropriate, assist the parties in a settlement process; - (f) give other directions or order acts of process, where appropriate.
+Taking into account due process, the court may: - (a) request that the parties provide information; - (b) allow the parties to further substantiate their arguments; - (c) discuss preliminary matters, motions or issues that may, in the interest of the administration of justice, require resolution prior to the judgment on the merits; - (d) review the issues of fact or law and discuss a timetable or other case management plan to address and resolve these issues, including where necessary the taking of evidence; - (e) enquire whether the dispute could be resolved amicably and, where appropriate, assist the parties in a settlement process; - (f) give other directions or order acts of process, where appropriate.

 The court will allow the parties to ask each other questions, but the court may direct that a question need not be answered.
-With the court's advance permission, witnesses and party-appointed experts may be heard at the hearing.

 - 7.6.3.
+With the court's prior permission, witnesses and party-appointed experts may be examined at the hearing.
+The court may also direct a separate examination of witnesses at the request of a party or of its own initative.
+The court may also designate and call persons as witnesses on its own initiative, in which case the clerk will notify the witnesses to attend.
+These forms of witness examination are subject to Article 8.5. - 7.6.4.
 If appropriate, the court may discuss with the parties whether it would be advisable to submit part or all of the dispute to a mediator.
 If the parties agree to mediation, the court will determine, in consultation with the parties, who the mediator will be, and the court will stay the proceedings pending the outcome of the mediation.
 The parties may also ask the court to rule on part of the dispute and stay the rest of the proceedings pending the outcome of the mediation.
 The substance of what is discussed during the mediation is confidential and will not be communicated to the court.
 The parties and the mediator will enter into a mediation agreement that includes a confidentiality clause reflecting the above.
-Any party may request that the proceedings be restarted.
+Any party may request that the proceedings be resumed.
 If the mediation results in a settlement, the parties may ask that the settlement be recorded in a court record.
+Article 7.7.4 applies mutatis mutandis.

-Article 7.7.4 applies. - 7.6.4.
-At the end of the hearing, the court will discuss with the parties what the next steps should be. - 7.6.5.
-With a view to fair process, due process and sound case management, the court may, at a party's request or of its own initiative, direct that: - (a) the parties may make a written submission to respond to each other's arguments; - (b) a hearing be held for any purpose; - (c) exhibits be submitted prior to, during or after the hearing, and the parties may submit a written response; - (d) judgment will be given.
+- 7.6.5.
+At the end of the hearing, the court will direct the next steps after discussing these with the parties. - 7.6.6.
+With a view to fair process, due process and sound case management, the court may, at a party's request or of its own initiative, direct that: - (a) (a) the parties may make a written submission to respond to each other's arguments; - (b) a hearing be held for any purpose; - (c) exhibits be submitted prior to, during or after the hearing, and the parties may submit a written response; - (d) judgment will be given.